Sustainability

 None of the sites currently faces serious water risks, but we continue to keep an eye on regulatory trends, and are working to improve water utilization efficiency as necessary.

-We also use the analysis tool Aqueduct to assess water risks for our main suppliers with the goal of strengthening our supply chain.
+We also use the analysis tool Aqueduct to assess water risks for our main suppliers with the goal of strengthening water risk management in our supply chain.

 Number of Overseas Production Sites in Regions with Latent Water Risks

-Region No. of sites Water supply and demand Water disasters Vulnerability to water pollution
+Region Number of sites Water supply and demand Water disasters Vulnerability to water pollution

 Current 2040 Public health Ecosystems